Agile-IoT/agile-cli/README.md

 sudo ./agile install
 ```

-## initializing the GW

-First of all, if not yet done, the GW should be initialized with `./agile init`

 ## Usage

 Use `./agile start` to start the main components, and `./agile stop` to stop them.